"Professionalism Through Training"

 - Module I: Friday, May 9, 2025 at 11:00 pm

-Applicants may be required to submit additional documentation or to meet with the Academy Coordinator prior to admission.
+Applicants will be required to submit additional documentation and may be asked to meet with the Academy Coordinator prior to admission.
 Further information will be provided to applicants following receipt of their academy application.
-Acceptance decisions will be made after the application deadline on November 1, 2024.
-Decisions will be sent via e-mail no later than November 8, 2024.
-The most qualified applicants will be accepted into the Palomar College Police Academy Program and space will be limited to 40 recruits.
+Acceptance decisions will be made after the application deadline.
+The most qualified applicants will be accepted into the Palomar College Police Academy Program and space will be limited.
+All notices will be sent from policeacademy@palomar.edu.
+Applicants should add the academy email to their safe senders list and monitor their spam/junk folders to ensure they receive all correspondence.

 Mandatory Academy Preparation Course for Police Academy Class 34 (2025 Academy*):